-SUMMARY: With Juneteenth becoming a national holiday in 2021 author Jemar Tisby suggests that white people should lean towards commemorating the holiday instead of a full on celebration as a celebration could erase the “suffering and brutality of slavery.”
-Tisby provides several suggestions, including education and supporting Black churches and organizations, on how to commemorate the holiday.
+SUMMARY: With Juneteenth becoming a national holiday in 2021 author Jemar Tisby suggests that white people should lean towards commemorating the holiday instead of a full-on celebration as a celebration could erase the “suffering and brutality of slavery.”
+Tisby provides several suggestions for celebrating the holiday, including education and supporting Black churches and organizations.

 KEY QUOTE: “Maybe ‘commemoration’ is a better word than ‘celebration’ for white people to use when it comes to Juneteenth.
 They should certainly commemorate it, pause to acknowledge the historical importance of the day, but a pure celebration seems presumptuous.”

 DID YOU KNOW?
 We have a learning capsule about Juneteenth with resources to help you faithfully learn about the holiday.

 What is Juneteenth?
 Why do we celebrate it?
 How should we celebrate it?
 After reading the following articles, listening to the podcast, and watching the show, you should understand what the holiday is and why we celebrate and/or commemorate it.